-Fanny Wyrick-Flax is an Alexander Technique teacher and flutist in New York City.
+Fanny Wyrick-Flax, m.AmSAT, is an Alexander Technique teacher and flutist in New York City.

 ALEXANDER TECHNIQUE

-In 2023, Fanny became a faculty member of The Juilliard School, where she teaches Alexander Technique courses for musicians in the College Division and in the Preparatory Division.
+In 2023, Fanny joined the faculty of The Juilliard School, where she teaches Alexander Technique courses for musicians in the College Division and in the Preparatory Division.
 Fanny also serves as Assistant Faculty at the Riverside Initiative for the Alexander Technique.
-She has given presentations, workshops, and masterclasses in the Alexander Technique at New England Conservatory, Rutgers University’s Mason Gross School of the Arts, The New York Flute Fair, Pianophoria!, Marlene Meyerson JCC Manhattan, Washington Heights Youth Orchestra, and the Sapientia Center’s AT for All series.
+She has given presentations, workshops, and masterclasses in the Alexander Technique at New England Conservatory, SUNY Stony Brook Music Department, Rutgers University’s Mason Gross School of the Arts, The New York Flute Fair, Pianophoria!, Marlene Meyerson JCC Manhattan, Washington Heights Youth Orchestra, and the Sapientia Center’s AT for All series.
 Fanny was also an Assistant Faculty member in Alexander Technique at Manhattan School of Music and at The Fordham Theatre Program.

 Fanny teaches private lessons in Manhattan on the Upper West Side.
 For more information about private lessons, or to organize a workshop or presentation near you, use the contact form below.